MunchProductionz/Speech-to-Text/README.md

 - `poetry run python you_script.py`

+## Whisper AI

+### Usage

+Whisper AI has multiple models, having a trade-off between speed and quality.
+A good balance can be found using the `Medium` model.

 ### Updating Whisper AI

 To update the package to the latest version of this repository, please run: